mitexleo/fediroma/docs/docs/configuration/frontend_management.md

 To enable either one, you must run the `frontend.install` task for either `mastodon-fe` or `fedibird-fe` (both `--ref akkoma`), then make sure
 `:pleroma, :frontends, :mastodon` references the one you want.

-## Swagger (openAPI) documentation viewer
+## Swagger (OpenAPI) documentation viewer

-If you're a developer and you'd like a human-readable rendering of the API documentation, you can enable [Swagger UI](https://github.com/swagger-api/swagger-ui).
+If you're a developer, and you'd like a human-readable rendering of the API documentation, you can enable [Swagger UI](https://github.com/swagger-api/swagger-ui).

 In your config: